alyraffauf/appherder/README.md

 - **Real apps, not loose files.** Installed AppImages show up in your application menu with their real name and icon.
 - **Install from anywhere.** Point it at a local file or paste a download link.
 - **Updates without the pile-up.** A newer version replaces the old one.
+- **Verified updates.** Pins the publisher's signing key on first install, then refuses tampered or re-keyed updates.
+- **One-command rollback.** A bad update?
+Put the old version back instantly.
 - **Stays out of the way.** It only touches launchers it created.
 Your Flatpaks and hand-made shortcuts are safe.

 ## Installation